-Back in 1986, there was a highly respected Boston-based computer magazine that covered Digital Equipment Corp.
+Years ago, there was a highly respected computer magazine that covered Digital Equipment Corp.
 (DEC) and the minicomputer industry.
 In less than three years of publication, the magazine had acquired a reputation for being the most technically-astute information source in the DEC market.
 They earned that reputation by testing and reviewing products more thoroughly than the other magazines, and by not being afraid to blast a product in print when it didn't perform well in tests.
 They also had a knack for sniffing out the Next Big Thing in the industry -- or at least in their own segment thereof.

 Around that time, Gene Amdahl -- former IBM mainframe creator and later the founder of Amdahl Corp., which made IBM-compatible mainframes -- started a company called ELXSI (pronounced A-lex-y).
 This new company's mission was to develop a machine that would do for DEC customers what his Amdahl machines had done for IBM shops -- give customers a better, cheaper alternative to the original.

-So anyhow, several of the top editors -- enamored as they were of ELXSI, which they felt had the potential to become the next DEC -- bought stock in the company.
+A couple of the top editors -- enamored as they were of ELXSI, which they felt had the potential to become the next DEC -- bought stock in the company.
 At the time, it was trading for something less than $1.00 a share.

 In a lapse of judgment he would live to regret, the junior staff member called his own stockbroker and ordered some shares himself.
 As it happened, he bought the stock at a lower price -- 71 cents a share or so -- than his bosses had been able to get.